 We discovered that the MILIJIA Polyester Thread is the best pick if you’re planning to design an original costume or sew personalized fashions for your clients.
 Its spools are user-friendly, and they’re great for both beginners and professionals planning to sew on machines.

-The LIANTRAL Polyester Sewing Thread with a nice assortment of threads also made it to our top picks due to its superior strength that eliminates puckering.
-Its threads are sturdy and come packaged in a zipper holder.
+The New brothread Embroidery Machine Thread Kit with a nice assortment of threads also made it to our top picks due to its superior strength that eliminates puckering.
+Its threads are sturdy and correspond to Brother thread numbers.

 Finally, if you’re seeking a thread with high tenacity to draw off tension while sewing then the New brothread Prewound Bobbin Thread is a great fit and depending on your choice, you can use it on your Kenmore, Elna, Babylock and Futura machines.